 Growth rate and industry trends

-- While most Ontario publishers who responded to a recent survey will be focusing in the next two years on growth in Canada and the U.S., over half identify near-term growth opportunities in the U.K., and a third in Europe.
-Among their greatest challenges they identified access to affordable capital, changing business models and competition from other media for readers’ attention.16
+- While most Ontario publishers who responded to a 2013 survey reported they would be focusing on growth in Canada and the U.S., over half identify near-term growth opportunities in the U.K., and a third in Europe.
+Among their greatest challenges they identified access to affordable capital, changing business models and competition from other media for readers’ attention.14

-- Although digital book sales are on the rise, publishers must continue to focus on both digital and print publishing as physical book sales still dominate the landscape.
-Surveyed publishers reported that, on average, revenue on an e-book is approximately 88% of the revenue generated by a physical book.
-However, profit margins on digital sales are slightly higher than on physical sales.17
+- To succeed in today’s marketplace, publishers must continue to focus on both digital and print publishing as physical book sales still dominate the landscape, and sales of e-books have leveled off.
+Surveyed publishers reported that on average, revenue on an e-book is approximately 88% of the revenue generated by a physical book.
+However, profit margins on digital sales are slightly higher than on physical sales.15

 Global and domestic issues